RamitSarker29/Leetcode/0643-maximum-average-subarray-i/README.md

 # Intuition

-Since the subarray length is **fixed (`k`)**, recalculating the sum of every window would be inefficient.
+Since the window size is **fixed** (`k`), we don't need to recalculate the sum of every window.

-Instead, use a **Sliding Window**.
+Instead:

-- Compute the sum of the current window.
+- Compute the sum of the **first window**.
-- When the window moves:
+- Move the window one position to the right.
-  - Remove the leftmost element.
+- Remove the element leaving the window.
-  - Add the new rightmost element.
+- Add the new element entering the window.

 This updates the window sum in **O(1)** time.